fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

     - Between Device & Owner Server (**msg 60-71**)
     - Initiated by Device using the OwnerAddress collected during TO1.
     - Device contacts Owner Server and establishes trust and then performs Ownership Transfer.
     - During T02, Owner can transfer ServiceInfo modules to the device.
-These modules can include executable scripts, file payloads and much more.
+These modules can include executable scripts, file payloads, and much more.

 ## Building FDO PRI Source

 !!!Requirements
     - Check the [System Requirements](https://secure-device-onboard.github.io/docs-fidoiot/latest/installation/#system-requirements)
-    - If working behind a proxy, ensure to [set proper proxy](proxy-settings.md) variables.
+    - When working behind a proxy, ensure to [set proper proxy](proxy-settings.md) variables.
     - [Follow the steps](https://docs.docker.com/engine/install/ubuntu/) to setup Docker* environment.
     - [Follow the steps](installation/#running-the-docker-behind-a-proxy) to setup Docker* proxy.
     - [Follow the steps](../../implementation-references/proxy-settings/) to set the right proxy settings.
 (Includes documentation for system wide proxy configuration)